The Most Amazing Business and Investment Story of Our Time

 Don’t ask Bill Mackey.
 Because his son John did just that when in 1978 he founded with a single shop the company that would eventually become Whole Foods (Nasdaq: WFM), today’s world leader in natural and organic foods with 340 stores and more than 73,000 employees.

-This is one of the most astonishing business stories of the past few decades – and one of the best stock market investments of the last few years.
-(If you had picked up some shares of Whole Foods in late 2008, for example, you would be up over 1,150% today.)
-Mackey tells the whole riveting tale – of his company's remarkable transformation and his own personal journey – in a superb new book Conscious Capitalism, co-written with Dr. Rajendra Sisodia of Bentley University.
+This is one of the most astonishing business stories of the past few decades.
+Mackey tells the whole riveting tale – of his company’s remarkable transformation and his own personal journey – in a superb new book Conscious Capitalism, co-written with Dr. Rajendra Sisodia of Bentley University.
 This is essential reading for every businessman, investor… or lover of a good story.

 Three fascinating threads run through this book.
 The first is the almost unbelievable story of the founding and growth of Whole Foods Market.
 The second is the transformation in Mackey’s world outlook as a result of his experiences.
 The third is his current mission to help change the world and rebrand the free enterprise system to reveal its heroic nature.